Overcoming barriers to share hope everywhere...

-TWR has partner ministries in nine countries in northwestern Europe that broadcast Christian programming in their national languages and support TWR programs and projects in many other countries globally.
+TWR has partner ministries in ten countries in northwestern Europe that broadcast Christian programming in their national languages and support TWR programs and projects in many other countries globally.

 Central East Europe as a TWR ministry region stretches from the Baltic Sea to the Balkans.The region includes 130 million people and more than 40 distinct people groups.

 Since the fall of the Iron Curtain in 1989, the Central East European countries have undergone dramatic political, economic and social changes.
-The majority of the countries in this region consider themselves Christian (mostly Roman Catholic, Protestant and Eastern Orthodox).
-There is also a notable Muslim minority Bosnia, Albania and Kosovo.
+The majority of the countries in this region consider themselves Christian (mostly Eastern Orthodox and Roman Catholic).
+There is also a notable Muslim majority in Bosnia, Albania and Kosovo.
 Only a small percentage of people here profess faith in Jesus Christ.

 Currently, TWR broadcasts in 19 languages in this region through the work of 10 partners.
 The programs are broadcast via several medium wave transmitters, FM networks, satellite and the internet.
 They include programs for children, youth and women, as well as evangelistic and Bible-teaching programs.

-TWR's Southern Europe sub-region has national partners established in five countries: France, Italy, Portugal, Spain, and Greece.
+TWR's Southern Europe sub-region has national partners established in six countries: France, Italy, Portugal, Spain, Greece and Cyprus.
 With the exception of Greece, all of these countries speak Latin-based languages.
 Today, these languages are spoken by over 900 million people worldwide.

-The religious practice within these countries is predominantly Roman Catholicism and Orthodoxy in Greece.
+The religious practice within these countries is predominantly Roman Catholicism and Greek Orthodoxy in Greece and Cyprus.
 Though the 16th century Reformation took place in Southern Europe, it did not leave a strong impact in the region due to the counter-Reformation movement significantly hindering its expansion.

-TWR currently airs programs in all five countries of the Southern Europe sub-region through its national partners on local FM radio stations, as well as on a growing number of web radio stations.
+TWR currently airs programs in all six countries of the Southern Europe sub-region through its national partners on local FM radio stations, as well as on a growing number of web radio stations, apps and social media.

 Russia is by far the world’s largest country, spreading across Eastern Europe and Northern Asia over a total of nine time zones.
 The population of Russia today is estimated at around 144 million, and the 160 ethnic groups speak some 100 languages and dialects.

-Ukraine is the second largest country in Europe after Russia.
+Ukraine is the second largest country in landmass in Europe after Russia.
 In 2015, the population of Ukraine was estimated at 45 million.
-The official language of the country is Ukrainian, but Russian is also widely understood.
+The official language of the country is Ukrainian, but Russian is also widely spoken.

 Belarus is a landlocked republic in Eastern Europe with a population of 9.5 million.
 Belarus became independent in 1992, though government restrictions on freedom of speech, the press and religious activity continue.